 What Kinds of Cases Go to Nevada, IA Small Claims Court?

 You can always sue an individual Nevada, IA Small Claims Court if they live in Nevada, IA County.
 You can always sue a company in Nevada, IA Small Claims Court if their business is located in Nevada, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Nevada, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes